Sample characterisation

 Quantifying the heterogeneity of macromolecular machines by mass photometry

 A recent study in which mass photometry was used in workflows involving multi-step purification processes and chemical crosslinking.
-Results on various systems, including respiratory complex I, anaphase-promoting complex, proteasomes and cohesin, illustrate the unique advantages of mass photometry for rapid sample characterization, prioritization and optimization.
+Results on various systems, including respiratory complex I, anaphase-promoting complex, proteasomes and cohesin, illustrate the unique advantages of mass photometry for rapid sample characterisation, prioritisation and optimisation.

 Mass Photometry of Membrane Proteins